AP-CSPrinciples/CSP-using_Python/docs/_sources/Resources/student_resources.md.txt

 ## SCRUM

-Students should learn SCRUM because it equips them with essential **collaboration, communication, and project management skills** that are highly valued in both academic and professional settings.
-SCRUM is a framework used in Agile development that emphasizes **teamwork, adaptability, and iterative progress**, making it ideal for preparing students to work effectively in real-world, team-based environments.
+Students should learn SCRUM because it is an essential tool that will teach them **collaboration, communication, and project management skills**.
+Project Management structures like SCRUM are highly valued in both academic and professional settings.
+SCRUM is a framework used in Agile development that emphasizes **teamwork, adaptability, and iterative progress**, making it ideal for preparing to work effectively in real-world, team-based environments.

-**Key Reasons Why Students Should Learn SCRUM**:
+**Key reasons why you should learn SCRUM**:

 1. **Real-World Relevance**
    SCRUM is widely used in the tech industry and beyond.
 Learning it helps students understand how real software development teams plan, track, and deliver work.

 2. **Team Collaboration**
-   SCRUM teaches students how to work in teams, take on specific roles (like Scrum Master or Product Owner), and share responsibility for outcomes—a crucial skill in any profession.
+   SCRUM teaches students how to work in teams, take on specific roles (like Scrum Master or Product Owner), and share responsibility for outcomes This is a crucial skill in any profession.

 3. **Time and Task Management**
    Through sprints and daily stand-ups, students learn how to break down big tasks, prioritize them, and stay on track—skills that also improve personal productivity.